 First and foremost, your medical power of attorney should be someone you trust.
-It can be a close family member or good friend.
+It can be a close family member or a good friend.
 The key is that the person you select knows what your wishes are, and feels comfortable making medical decisions for you.

 It is always helpful to have ongoing conversations with your medical power of attorney about your end-of-life decisions.
-That will go a long way in making sure that your medical power of attorney will be comfortable and confident making decisions on your behalf when the time comes.
+That will go a long way in making sure that your medical power of attorney will be comfortable and confident in making decisions on your behalf when the time comes.
 It is also possible to select a second medical power of attorney in case your first choice is unable or unwilling to serve.

 What are My Main Considerations When It Comes to Preparing Advance Directives?